What Is Continuous Testing: Benefits, Methodologies and How to Perform

 Continuous testing methodologies

-Continuous testing is an approach to quality assurance rather than a special type of testing.
-That means youāre picking between or combining the same methodologies.
-These include Waterfall, Agile, and Xtreme Programming.
-The rule of thumb is to go with the same methodology that your team observes.Ā
+Methodology choice does not change when you adopt a continuous testing approach.
+It changes how often you test and how quickly feedback reaches your team within whichever methodology you already use.
+That means you’re picking between or combining the same methodologies.
+These include Waterfall, Agile, and XtremeProgramming.
+The rule of thumb is to go with the same methodology that your team observes.

 That being said, continuous testing enables QA and thus the build cycle to be much more iterative.
 Our team switched from Scrum sprints to Kanban releases that happen every day if not twice a day.
 Just like devs, testers now tackle one task at a time and get it production-ready.
 This dramatically reduced our lead time and could prove the right choice for you.